 Good Answer Example:

-Next, I’d adjust the posting schedule based on audience behavior.
-I’d also experiment with trending topics and influencer collaborations to boost reach.”
+“I analyze social media analytics to identify underperforming content, then introduce interactive formats like polls, Q&As, and UGC.
+I adjust posting schedules based on audience behavior and experiment with trending topics and influencer collaborations to boost reach.“

 5. How do you keep content relevant and aligned with the latest social media trends?